Last updated on June 12th, 2023 at 01:26 pm

 But the math of thiomersal toxicity is even more telling.
 This flu vaccine, given once a year, has a maximum dose of 25 micrograms of ethylmercury (but not elemental mercury).
 According to an NIH database, the LD50, that is, the approximate dose at which 50% of organisms will die (in this case a mouse), is 98 mg/kg body weight, if delivered subcutaneously, generally how vaccines are delivered.

 A 20 kg child would get 25 micrograms of ethylmercury in one injection every year (which is irrelevant, since no children’s vaccine contains thiomersal).
 The theoretical LD50 dose for that same child would be around 2000 mg of thiomersal, or about 80,000 times higher than the amount of thiomersal in one vaccine dose.

-Clearly, we have solid scientific data that show us that thiomersal is totally unrelated to autism.
+We have solid scientific data that show us that thiomersal is unrelated to autism.
 And it is completely safe in vaccines.
 This illogical removal of thiomersal from vaccines makes it nearly impossible to have multi-use vials.
 Thus, every vaccine must be a single-use prefilled syringe.
 That has rapidly driven up the costs of vaccines.

 Wait.
 That’s more evidence that anti-vaccine lunatics are in the pockets of Big Pharma.
 They pushed to get rid of thiomersal to make more profits for Big Pharma.
 That was an awesome move on their part!